markmoxon/elite-source-code-nes/README.md

 By default the build process builds the NTSC release, but you can build a specified variant using the `variant=` build parameter.

-### Building the NTSC release
+### Building the NTSC variant

-You can add `variant=ntsc` to produce the `elite-ntsc.NES` file that contains the NTSC release, though that's the default value so it isn't necessary.
+You can add `variant=ntsc` to produce the `elite-ntsc.NES` file that contains the NTSC variant, though that's the default value so it isn't necessary.
 In other words, you can build it like this:

 ```
 make.bat encrypt verify variant=ntsc